Jeffansah/Pixibee/README.md

 ## Usage

-1. Sign up or log in to your Pixibee account.

-2. Start uploading and managing your images.
+1. Uploading and manage your images.

-3. Explore the advanced image editing features.
+2. Explore the advanced image editing features.

-4. Organize your images into albums or categories.
+3. Organize your images into albums or categories.

 ## Contributing